 An entry-level applicant is someone who has not previously worked as a general authority police officer.

 A lateral applicant is a candidate who is currently a certified general authority peace officer in good standing, and has worked as a full-time law enforcement officer for at least three years (from date of commissioning).
-Work as a correctional officer, military police, or state park ranger does not qualify.
+Normally, work as a correctional officer, military police, or park ranger will require an entry level application.

 If you are unsure whether you qualify as a lateral applicant, please contact our Recruitment and Hiring Division at firstname.lastname@example.org.